 {

-// Render at 200 DPI for good quality
+// Render at 200 DPI — good quality without excessive token cost

 using var image = document.Render(page, 200, 200, false);